-502.4.4 Conditioning of Subgrade.
+502.6.5 Conditioning of Subgrade.
 When forms have been securely set to grade, the subgrade shall be brought to proper cross-section in accordance with Sec 209.
 Low areas of treated bases shall be filled only with concrete integral with the pavement.
 No direct payment will be made for the concrete used to fill these low areas.

-502.4.5 Proportioning and Mixing Concrete.
+502.6.6 Proportioning and Mixing Concrete.
 Concrete shall be proportioned and mixed by truck or central mixers in accordance with Sec 501.
 This shall consist of batching all aggregate, cement and water by means of automatic weighing or metering, with all additives dispensed automatically and interlocked with the automatic weighing or metering controls.
 For central mixed concrete, the mixing cycle shall be timed and interlocked with the weight batch cycle.
 The weight setting controls shall be equipped such that the controls may be locked when directed by the engineer.
 The automatic batching equipment shall be capable of conversion to manual operation if necessary.
 Manual operation shall not be permitted beyond 24 hours after breakdown in the automatic equipment, except by written approval of the engineer.
 When a project includes paving that cannot be performed in a normal sequence, the contractor will be permitted to place a maximum of 7000 square yards using manual batching methods.
-For all contracts having a total of no more than 20,000 square yards of concrete base course and concrete pavement combined, manual batching methods will be permitted.
+For all contracts having a total of no more than 20,000 square yards of concrete base coarse and concrete pavement combined, manual batching methods will be permitted.

-502.4.6 Placing Concrete.
+502.6.7 Placing Concrete.
 The concrete shall be deposited over the entire width of the subgrade in such a manner as to prevent segregation and to minimize handling.
 Mixers, including truck mixers and trucks used for transporting concrete, will be permitted to discharge concrete by chute or by dumping directly on the subgrade or prepared base provided the underlying material is not damaged or distorted.
 Honeycomb in the concrete base or pavement edge may be cause for rejection of the concrete.